Skip to content

 Why use AdList instead of Pi-hole?

-The AdList feature is MikroTik’s built-in DNS‑based ad blocker.
-Unlike a Pi‑hole container, AdList runs natively on RouterOS and requires no extra hardware or containerization.
-Once enabled, it filters requests to known ad servers (A and AAAA records) by returning 0.0.0.0 instead of the real IP address.
+AdList is MikroTik’s built-in DNS-based ad blocker.
+Unlike a Pi-hole container, AdList runs natively on RouterOS and needs no separate device, container runtime, or DNS reconfiguration.
+Once enabled, it filters queries to known ad servers (A and AAAA records) by returning 0.0.0.0 instead of the real IP.
+Every phone, TV, console, and IoT device on the LAN inherits the block as long as it uses the MikroTik for DNS.

 /ip/dns set cache-size=40000